 Patrick Raveau

 Patrick Raveau was born in 1957 and lives in Poissy, where he taught philosophy.
-Around thirty of his short stories have been published in magazines specializing in fiction and fantasy, in regional newspapers, along with essays on contemporary poets.
-A fictional novel, Hydriss, was published in 2014 by Asgard.
-Several books of poetry have also been published, including four by Harmattan and the latest by Unicité.
+Around thirty of his short stories have been published in fiction and fantasy magazines and regional newspapers, along with essays on contemporary poets.
+A novel, Hydriss, was published in 2014 by Asgard.
+Several books of poetry have also been published, including four by L'Harmattan and the most recent by Unicité.